Sviatoslav Mykhailiuk: Charlotte Hornets (2023)

 On February 8, 2023, the Knicks reached an agreement to trade Mykhailiuk, Ryan Arcidiacono, Cam Reddish, and draft considerations to the Portland Trail Blazers for Josh Hart.
 The following day, the deal was reworked into a four-team trade involving the Charlotte Hornets and Philadelphia 76ers, with the Hornets receiving Mykhailiuk, the 76ers receiving Jalen McDaniels, the Knicks receiving Hart and the Trail Blazers receiving Arcidiacono, Reddish and Matisse Thybulle.
 He made his Hornets debut on February 15, recording 12 points and two rebounds in a 120–110 win over the San Antonio Spurs.

 Boston Celtics (2023–2024)

 On August 31, 2023, Mykhailiuk signed a 1-year deal with the Boston Celtics.
 On June 6, 2024, he made his debut in the NBA Finals against Dallas Mavericks, becoming the second Ukrainian to achieve this feat following Slava Medvedenko.
 He eventually achieved the NBA title with his club, which won their 18th championship overall.

 Utah Jazz (2024–present)

-On 13 August 2024, Mykhailiuk signed with the Utah Jazz.
-On November 6, 2025, Mykhailiuk scored a NBA career high 28 points in a game against Detroit Pistons.
+On 13 August 2024, Mykhailiuk signed a 4-year deal with the Utah Jazz.
+On November 6, 2025, Mykhailiuk scored an NBA career high 28 points in a game against Detroit Pistons.